Best Buddies International: Chapters

 The first official Best Buddies chapter was founded at Georgetown University in 1989, and the second was at The Catholic University of America in 1991.
 As of 2019, there are over 1,500 chapters, and over 400 on college campuses.

 Each chapter has an official website called the Chapter Portal.
 Through this site, members are able to view the calendar, roster, or other important information about the chapter.
 The administration of a chapter is responsible for updating the Chapter Portal when necessary.

 Fundraising and events

-83% of the revenue goes directly to Best Buddies programs, and only 17% goes towards administration and fundraising.
+83% of the revenue goes directly to Best Buddies programs, and 17% goes towards administration and fundraising.
 The amount that goes towards fundraising is used to create events such as the Friendship Walk and the Best Buddies Challenge.

 Best Buddies Friendship Walk

 The Best Buddies Friendship Walk began in 2009 and has since spread to over 24 states.
 The Friendship Walk has raised over $2 million for Best Buddies.

-Each state that participates in the Friendship walk can hold the event whenever they wish and as often as they wish.
-The purpose of the walk is to raise money for Best Buddies while creating an atmosphere for new friendships to prosper and inclusion for all.
+The purpose of the walk is to raise money for Best Buddies.